mont266/FriendsOfRescue/content/pages/about.md

     title: Do I need to buy my own supplies?
   - description: If you have any other questions or wish to apply, please get in touch to request a Fostering Application, via the website enquiry form, email or Facebook Messenger.
     title: How do I apply?
-catAccordion:
-  - description: Our minimum donation for our cats is £45.
-This covers a worm and flea treatment whilst in our care, neutering, vaccinations and microchipping.
-    title: What is the minimum donation for cats?
-  - description: All our cats and kittens old enough to be neutered will be done by the time of adoption.
-If adopting kittens you agree to have them neutered by a date agreed between the rescue and the adoptee.
-Any existing pets in home must be neutered before you would be considered.
-    title: Are cats neutered?
-  - description: We will not rehome where you are moving house, considering moving house soon, if you haven't been in your current address for very long, if your planning a holiday or going away within 6months of adoption or if someone in the home is pregnant.
-All these circumstances can be very stressful for a new cat or kitten.
-    title: What factors are considered during the homecheck?
-  - description: If you are in rented accommodation we will require written confirmation from your landlord that animals are allowed to be kept in the property.
-If housing executive we will need to see a copy of the terms and conditions that pets are allowed.
-    title: I rent my house, can I still adopt?
-  - description: Kittens cannot be left for long periods of time when they are young as they are very social.
-Your time away from the home can be increased the older the kitten becomes.
-Cats and kittens love company and we would always suggest adopting in pairs.
-    title: I work long hours, am I suitable?
-  - description: Kittens must be kept indoors until they are neutered.
-Depending on the cat, adults will need to be kept indoors for a minimum period of 6 weeks.
-    title: Can I let cats outside immediately?
-  - description: We will not rehome our cats as completely outdoor cats unless they are ferals.
-We will not rehome our cats for pest control.
-    title: Are there any reasons a cat won't be rehomed?
-  - description: We are always here for help and advice but if you feel for any reason at any point down the line that you cannot keep or care for your adopted dog they must be returned to Friends of Rescue.
-They must not be passed on or sold.
-We will stand over our animals for their entire lifetime.
-    title: What should I do if I can't continue to care for the cat(s)?
 template: ComponentsPage
 title: About Us
 video: https://ucarecdn.com/c7d58576-2bb4-4b79-af42-81ffcf390cb0/-/crop/528x357/0,170/-/preview/